 Raising the (Design) Bar on the In-Store Experience

-8. Wayfair Design Bar: In 2019, Wayfair opened its first physical retail location in Natick, Massachusetts, which presented an opportunity to introduce innovations to our in-store shoppers.
+8. Wayfair Design Bar: Wayfair opening its first physical retail pilot in 2019 presented an opportunity to introduce innovations to our in-store shoppers.
 This store included our next creation, a bar.
 More specifically, a Design Bar that featured computers, our 3D Room Planner, and VR headsets.
 At the Design Bar, customers could take items they liked in the store and begin designing their space right then and there.
 Using the headset, they could view the room, walk around, see what the design looks like from different angles, and more.

 Wayfair Transforms Ads